-“If you are a farmer you are lucky to be in touch with live “things”, and with a complex world, born from the contamination of ideas and people: russello grain arrived here three centuries ago from Ukraine, prickly pears from Central America, oranges and peaches from China, pistachios from Afghanistan and Iran.
+“Being a farmer is lucky enough to be in contact with living” things “and with a complex world, a world born from the contamination of ideas and peoples: Russello wheat arrived three centuries ago from Ukraine, prickly pears from Central America, oranges and peaches from China, pistachios from Afghanistan and Iran.
 Pistachio, fistik (from Arabic), fastuca, FASTUCHERA. “